-If you would like to set up a company in the UK, you will be required to appoint a minimum of one company director.
+To set up a private company in the UK, you will need to appoint a minimum of one company director.
 There is no statutory limit to the number of directors that can be appointed at any one time or throughout the life of a company, unless certain restrictions are stated in the articles of association.

-However, in some cases, a company’s articles of association may require more than one director, or a specific number of directors, should be appointed.
-Furthermore, if you are setting up a public limited company, you will be required to appoint a minimum of two company directors and a company secretary.
+In some cases, a company’s articles of association may stipulate that more than one director, or a specific number of directors, should be appointed.
+Furthermore, if you are setting up a public limited company, you will be required to appoint a minimum of two directors and a company secretary.

 Who can be a company director?

-Corporate entities – companies and LLPs, can be appointed as directors, although it is expected a ban on corporate directors will come into force in the near future.
+Corporate entities, such as companies and LLPs, can also be appointed as directors of other companies.
+However, a ban on corporate directors is expected to come into force in the near future.

-Is it possible for a company director to also be listed as a shareholder?
+Is it possible for a director to also be a shareholder?

 Under UK company law, the same person can be a director and shareholder of a company.
 This means that it is possible to set up a private limited company on your own by assuming the positions of both sole director and sole shareholder.
 In practice, many people set up limited companies on their own.

 Does a company need to appoint a company secretary?

 The short answer is no. Prior to the Companies Act 2006, all private limited companies were required to appoint a company secretary, in addition to a company director; however, since April 2008, it is possible to set up a private limited company with a sole company director and no company secretary.